evanrichter/cipher-project-1/REPORT.md

 ## Explanation of Approach
 Our approach works in three basic steps: guessing the key length, cracking the cipher based on the guessed key length, and spellchecking the guesses to more closely match known plaintexts.
-In the first step of our approach, the key length is guess given the ciphertext by dividing the ciphertext into chunks and calculating the hamming distance between chunks by computing the number of different bits.
-Using the hamming distance.
-After computing the hamming distance, we are able to generate a guess at the effective key length (length of the key after a scheduler is ran on it) by calculating the edit distance between the first keysize worth of bytes.
+In our first step, the key length is guessed from ciphertext by dividing the ciphertext into equal length chunks and calculating the hamming distance between chunks.
+The hamming distance is calculated by counting the differences between the bits in each chunk.
+Using the hamming distance, we are able to generate a guess at the effective key length (length of the key after a scheduler is ran on it) by calculating the hamming distance between the first keysize worth of bytes.
+Whichever chunk length minimizes this score is likely the key length as a randomly selected byte, on average, will have a higher score than an english letter byte as english letters exsist between the values 97 to 122 while a random byte exsists on the whole range of possible byte values, 0-256.
+If a selected chunk size matches the key length, then the bytes it operates on will correspond to english letter values and therefore will yeild a low score.
+This is the value we then use to guide the subsequent steps.

 Once a guess for the keylength is generated, we are able to attempt to crack the ciphertext by first dividing the ciphertext into  `keylength` slices by taking